milesj/packemon/website/docs/index.md

 ## Features

+- Scaffold TypeScript packages, in either a monorepo or polyrepo project setup.
 - Configure packages for Node.js, Web browsers, or React Native, with multiple output formats like CommonJS and ECMAScript (default).
 - Build packages with Rollup to create self-contained and tree-shaken bundles.
 Provide the smallest